Vikky Alexander: Background

 Alexander was born in Victoria, British Columbia, Canada and is a graduate of the Nova Scotia College of Art and Design from which she received her Bachelor of Fine Arts in 1979.

+Work

-She is known for her large scale photo-mural installations and multimedia art that combine photography with sculptural objects.
+Alexander is known for her large scale photo-mural installations and multimedia art that combine photography with sculptural objects.
 These works foreground a strong interest in the history of architecture, the fields of design and fashion supported by the production of drawing and collage.
 Alexander's use of modernist architecture and industrial design have explored issues of artifice and representation.
 Her early work informed the movement of Appropriation art in the early 1980s for which she is historically recognized as the youngest innovator of the tendency alongside Richard Prince, Louise Lawler, Barbara Kruger and Sherrie Levine.

-Alexander's more recent body of work uses collage and digital transfer technology onto printed canvas.
-Since 1992 Alexander has been a professor of photography in the Visual Arts Department at the University of Victoria in Canada.
+Alexander has continued to explore the tensions between nature and culture in her recent work.
+Recent projects have considered the lifestyle fantasies facilitated by consumerism, as well as the intersections of beauty and artifice.

+Selected exhibitions

 Alexander has exhibited nationally and internationally in solo exhibitions including "CEPA", Buffalo 1983, New Museum, New York City 1985, Kunsthalle Bern, Bern 1990, Vancouver Art Gallery, Vancouver 1992 and 2019, Ansel Adams Center, San Francisco 1992, Mercer Union, Toronto 1993, Presentation House Gallery, Vancouver 1996, Art Gallery of Windsor, Windsor 1998, Contemporary Art Gallery, Vancouver 1999, Catriona Jeffries Gallery, Vancouver, National Gallery of Canada, Ottawa 2000, State Gallery, Vancouver 2004, Trepanier Baer Gallery, Calgary 2009, Massey University, Wellington 2010.
 She has participated in numerous group exhibitions: Whitney Museum of American Art, New York, Dia Art Foundation, New York, Yokohama Civic Art Gallery, Yokohama, Barbican Art Gallery, London, Taipei Fine Arts Museum, Taipei, Seattle Art Museum, Seattle and in 2021, her work was included with Edward Burtynsky, Jane Buyers and others in Making Space at the Art Gallery of Nova Scotia, Halifax.
+In 2024, a solo show of her work titled Vikky Alexander, Dream Palace, was exhibited at the Galerie Allen in Paris, France.